Vang Vieng, Laos

 And now, back to the countdown (the hits from coast to coast…)

-It’s hard to call anything Number One, because there are soooo many variables and subjective factors.
+It’s hard to call anything Number One because there are soooo many variables and subjective factors.
 But so far, Laos is my all-time favorite country.
-I have been to 46 countries now, and countless cities, villages, islands, obnoxious karaoke bars and coffee shops around the world.
+I have been to many countries and countless cities, villages, islands, obnoxious karaoke bars and coffee shops around the world.
 So I don’t toss these Number One designations around willy nilly.
-And since I never use the term ‘willy nilly’, you know I am serious here.
+And since I never use the term ‘willy nilly’, you know I’m serious here.

 - Laos only has about 6 million people in the entire country, so the population density is very low.
-There are only about 300,000 people in the capitol city, Vientiane.
+There are only about 300,000 people in the capital city, Vientiane.

 - The Laos people are the about as nice as anybody I have ever met (up there with the Balinese, the Ladakhi (India), the Nepalese, the Vietnamese, and my amazing family back in Louisville.